DenverCoder1/github-readme-streak-stats/README.md

 ### GitHub Actions

 GitHub Actions can generate a static SVG in your profile repository so your README does not depend on the public hosted endpoint.
-By default it uses `GITHUB_TOKEN`; if you need private contribution data, create a PAT and pass it as the `token` input.
+By default it uses `GITHUB_TOKEN`; if you need private contribution data, create a PAT, save it as a repository secret, and pass that secret as the `token` input.

 Create `/.github/workflows/streak-stats.yml` in your profile repo (`USERNAME/USERNAME`):